genome-spy/genome-spy/docs/grammar/transform/aggregate.md

 # Aggregate

-The `aggregate` transform is currently minimal – it adds a new `count` field that contains the number of data items in a group.
+The `"aggregate"` transform is currently minimal – it adds a new `count` field that contains the number of data items in a group.
 More aggregate operations will be added later.